 We would like you to be informed about the pros and cons of Botox (botulinum toxin) and Dysport injections to help you decide whether this is a procedure you would like to explore.

 Botulism toxin has been used since about 1977 in children and adults to improve the problem of muscle spasms of the facial muscles as well as to correct double vision due to muscle imbalance, so it is not a new medication.
-Botox injections have been used for many different kinds of medical problems in all medical fields ranging from orthopedic, gastrointestinal and even urological problems to wrinkles.
+Botox injections have been used for many different kinds of medical problems in all medical fields ranging from orthopedic, gastrointestinal and even urological problems as well as wrinkles.

-The principle reason for Botox injections to the face is that a small amount of Botox will partially and temporarily weaken the muscles and prevent or lessen the lines of the face.
+The principle reason for Botox injections to the face is that a small amount of botulinum toxin will partially and temporarily weaken the muscles and prevent or lessen certain lines of the face.
 Improvement takes 5-14 days to be complete, and it may take several injections until we figure out the exact dose of Botox that works best for you.
 My goal is to find the least amount that will work because it is more natural-looking (and less expensive) that way.
 If it turns out that the initial dose for your Botox is not sufficient to paralyze your muscles, you may come in for a “touch-up.”
 However, please wait to call our office 2 weeks after your injection to report your results because there is a delay before you see the final result.

 Of course you understand that this is a temporary treatment and can last from 3-6 months.
-Over time, the injections may need to be either less frequent or with a smaller dose, as the muscle becomes weaker and smaller.
+Over time, the injections may need to be either less frequent or need a smaller dose, as the muscle becomes weaker and smaller.

 It will be a pleasure to discuss Botox and Dysport with you.
 If you have any questions, please call my office (804) 320-8545.